kety-folf/discord-bot-js/README.md

-    "devId": "DEV_ID", // This represents the Discord ID to be marked as a developer "commandPath": "COMMAND_PATH", // This defines where the command files are stored "debug": false // This  determines if specific things are to be logged on the console }
+    "devId": "DEV_ID", // This represents the Discord ID to be marked as a developer "commandPath": "COMMAND_PATH", // This defines where the command files are stored "debug": false // This  determines if specific things are to be logged on the console "fur_APIkey": "api key for furrybotapi" // this is not needed to use but removes api cooldown if you have one }
 ```